slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/FastANI_Linux_log.md

           users1 : folder containing the paths of both the query and reference list

-# Calling Python in Linux:
+# For one-many genome visualization grid

   ```
-  For one-many genome visualization grid:
+  Calling Python in Linux

 * First install the pygenomeviz mmseqs2 package: